 6. Room Coverage & CADR Scores

-7. App Features & Smart Integration
+7. App Features and Smart Integration

 Real-World Scenarios: Which Brand Fits Your Life?